menu

 Because of many things, Hecker is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Hecker really has some of the features that families look for when choosing a good community to raise children.
 Is Hecker perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small village, Hecker doesn't have a public transportation system that people use for their commute.
+Hecker is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Hecker is nearly on par with the US average for all cities of 21.84%: 19.12% of adults 25 and older in Hecker have a bachelor's degree or advanced degree.
+The percentage of adults in Hecker who are college-educated is close to the national average for all communities of 21.84%: 19.12% of the adults in Hecker have a bachelor's degree or advanced degree.

 The per capita income in Hecker in 2022 was $36,292, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $145,168 for a family of four.
 However, Hecker contains both very wealthy and poor people as well.